Azure Databricks: Configure SSO through OAuth for Compose

 Troubleshooting

-If the OAuth configuration is incorrect and does not match the Authorization Server configurations, you will get authorization errors in Alation.
+If your OAuth configuration requires fine-tuning, you will get authorization errors in Alation.
 The error usually contains details about possible causes and may include troubleshooting tips.

 Error